1899 Spanish general election: Date

-Other causes of ineligibility for the Senate were imposed on territorial-level officers in government bodies and institutions—during their tenure of office and up to three months after their dismissal—in constituencies within the whole or part of their respective area of jurisdiction; contractors of public works or services; tax collectors and their guarantors; debtors of public funds (including their substitutes or jointly liable parties); deputies; local councillors (except those in Madrid); and provincial deputies by their respective provinces.

-Election date

 The term of each chamber of the Cortes—the Congress and one-half of the elective part of the Senate—expired five years from the date of their previous election, unless they were dissolved earlier.
 The previous elections were held on 27 March 1898 for the Congress and on 10 April 1898 for the Senate, which meant that the chambers' terms would have expired on 27 March and 10 April 1903, respectively.

 The monarch had the prerogative to dissolve both chambers at any given time—either jointly or separately—and call a snap election.
 There was no constitutional requirement for concurrent elections to the Congress and the Senate, nor for the elective part of the Senate to be renewed in its entirety except in the case that a full dissolution was agreed by the monarch.
 Still, there was only one case of a separate election (for the Senate in 1877) and no half-Senate elections taking place under the 1876 Constitution.

-The Cortes were officially dissolved on 16 March 1899, with the dissolution decree setting election day for 16 April (Congress) and 30 April 1899 (Senate) and scheduling for both chambers to reconvene on 2 June.
+The Cortes were officially dissolved on 16 March 1899, with the corresponding decree setting election day for 16 April (Congress) and 30 April 1899 (Senate) and scheduling for both chambers to reconvene on 2 June.